 As a Human Factors practitioner Geoff has shown clients how to maximize their clients satisfaction in web and software projects.
 And how to give proper presentations using colors, fonts, and layouts for specific cultures.

-Geoff writes many articles for the Small and Home Office Association concerning small business issues about computers, the web, and security.
+Geoff wrote many articles for the Small and Home Office Association concerning small business issues about computers, the web, and security.
 He lives in Norwich, CT in a pre-Civil War home which he is also restoring and renovating.
 Geoff has been a consultant on location as far away as Atlanta Georgia, and has taught courses on programming and Linux at various locales.

 The Long Version